Preparing for Reformation Sunday? Some of these posts might be useful:

 NASA’s announcement was accompanied by an artist’s rendition of what has taken place.
 Watch for yourselves…

-As I struggled to wrap my brain around the reality of what has been discovered, our little grand-daughters came for a sleepover.Audrey is three and Evelyn is two and together they are a force to be reckoned with.
-I’d almost forgotten all about Trappist 1 when I found myself leaning over little Evelyn’s travel cot as she began to sing.
+Struggling to comprehend the reality of what has been discovered, I remembered o leaning over my little two-year-old granddaughter Evelyn’s travel cot as she began to sing.
 It took a moment or two before I recognized her tentative little voice attempt to capture the tune.
 It didn’t take too long for me to join her: “Twinkle, Twinkle, little star how I wonder what you are.
 Up above the sky so high, Like a diamond in the sky.
 Twinkle, twinkle, little star, how I wonder what you are.
 In a darkened room, I stroked my granddaughter’s cheek and I was transported to a long-ago darkness that still overwhelms me.
 The memory of a long-ago night, far, far, far, away, in an alpine meadow at the foot of the Black Tusk mountain, near Whistler.
 After a long day’s hike up the Black Tusk trail, we’d camped out in Taylor Meadows, a spectacular spot located more than 7,000 feet above sea-level.
 Twinkle, twinkle, little star, evoked an intense memory of staring into the night sky, mesmerized by the sight of more than my mind could comprehend.

 Like most people my age, I remember the days when families had only one television set and when I was just a kid, it was a black and white television.
 When I was eleven or twelve, we got one of those new-fangled colour TV sets.
 Back then kids functioned as remote controls; Mom and Dad decided what we watched.
 How else would I have seen all those grainy black and white documentaries?
 My parents were hooked on history and as a result my brother and I were introduced to some pretty incredible characters by way of those old grainy black and white films Many of the documentaries were about the majesty of the British Empire that dominated much of the world in those old grainy days.
 I can still remember being impressed by a little man, wearing what looked like a diaper and causing quite a commotion wandering around Britain and talking about home rule.
 I remember how excited my father was when the film showed this little fellow Gandhi talking to some striking Welsh miners, encouraging them in their fight against the mine-owners.
 It was the beginning of a long love affair with a giant of a man.